ehn-dcc-development/hcert-testdata/vproof_spec.md

 This specification relies heavily on strong cryptographic mechanisms to secure data integrity and data origin authentication.
 Maintaining the confidentiality of the private encryption keys are therefor of utmost importance.

-The confidentiality of cryptographic keys can be compromised in a number different ways, for instance;
+The confidentiality of cryptographic keys can be compromised in a number of different ways, for instance;

 - The key generation process may be flawed, resulting in weak keys.
 - The keys may be exposed by human error.